Mark: Jill and I hear it all the time: “I’m not so sure I love my spouse anymore.”

 Mark: That brings us to the five things to say when the love goes away.

-“I’m feeling distant from you, and I don’t like that feeling.
-We have to figure out a way to close that gap.”
+“I’m feeling distance in our relationship and I don’t like that feeling.
+Can we figure out a way to close that gap?”

 This is honest communication that describes what’s happening relationally when we lose that lovin’ feeling.
 It introduces the need for change and invites conversation about it.